Population vs. Full-Time Employees (OLD VERSION)

-So let’s take a look and see how the local government has grown in response to this major boom in population.
+With this in mind, let’s see how Gilbert’s government has grown in response.
 Before we do any comparisons, though, let’s pull up the data for Gilbert’s government employees and look at the trend to see if we notice any of the same patterns.
 Then we’ll directly compare the two data sets and compare against other cities too.

 The data set we’re looking at is the Full-Time Employee count for the Town.
 Although most municipalities hire part-time employees also, the full-time employee count is the one that’s useful to us because it records the permanent employees that are required for major services and best shows the growth of the government.
 This data set is divided up by year and department so we can add up all the counts for each department to get the yearly totals.